unganisha/sbt-shuwari/modules/documentation/README.md

 Preconfigures projects with Shuwari Africa Ltd. project defaults.

-Specifically, sets `ThisBuild / crossScalaVersions`, `ThisBuild / organizationHomepage`, `ThisBuild / organizationName`, `ThisBuild / scalaVersion`, and `ThisBuild / scmInfo` to the values specified for the root project by default.
-For example, setting `scalaVersion` will also set the same value for `ThisBuild / scalaVersion`. _Note: No longer resolves circular dependencies caused by existing sbt defaults. the following_
-_settings must be set explicitly for the root project to avoid errors during project launch: `organizationHomepage`, `organizationName`, `scalaVersion`_
+Specifically, sets `ThisBuild / organizationHomepage`, `ThisBuild / organizationName`, and `ThisBuild / scmInfo` to the values specified for the root project by default.
+For example, setting `scalaVersion` will also set the same value for `ThisBuild / scalaVersion`. _Note: No longer resolves circular dependencies caused by existing sbt defaults. the following settings must be set explicitly for the root project to avoid errors during project launch: `organizationHomepage`, `organizationName`_

 Additionally, sets `organizationName`, `organizationHomepage`, `organization`, `apiURL`, `developers`, `homepage`, `licenses`, `startYear`, and `version` for all non-root projects to the values specified in the the root project by default.
 For example, setting `version` for the root project will propagate